-The Board places great emphasis on sound corporate governance and intends to comply with the principles of the "UK Corporate Governance Code" (the "Code") published by the Financial Reporting Council.
+The Board places great emphasis on sound corporate governance and intends to comply with the principles of the "UK Corporate Governance Code 2012" (the "Code") published by the Financial Reporting Council.

-The Code recommends that the Board should include a balance of Executive and Non-Executive Directors (and, in particular, independent Non-executive Directors), such that no individual or small group of individuals can unduly influence or dominate the Board's decision making.
+The Code recommends that the Board should include a balance of Executive and Non-Executive Directors (and, in particular, independent Non-Executive Directors), such that no individual or small group of individuals can unduly influence or dominate the Board's decision making.
 The Code further recommends that at least half of the Board, excluding the Chairman, should comprise Non-Executive Directors determined by the Board to be independent, and that one Non-Executive Director should be nominated as the Senior Independent Non-Executive Director.
+Lamprell complies with these requirements.

-Lamprell currently has four Non-executive directors and besides the Chairman, two of the Non-executive Directors are considered by the Board to be independent.
-Colin Goodall is Lamprell's Senior Independent Non-Executive Director and Deena Mattar is Chair of the Audit Committee.
-Jonathan Silver was appointed as the Chairman of the Company on 27 March 2009 and became Deputy Chairman upon the appointment of John Kennedy.
-He is not considered to be independent by virtue of him being a partner of one of the Company`s external legal advisers.
-Nevertheless, at least half the Board is therefore made up of Non-executive Directors who are considered by the Board to be independent.
+Lamprell currently has four Non-Executive directors as well as the Chairman, and three of the Non-Executive Directors are considered by the Board to be independent.
+John Kennedy is the Non-Executive Chairman and he was independent on the date of his appointment on 15 June 2012.
+Michael Press is Lamprell's Senior Independent Non-Executive Director and Chair of the Remuneration Committee.
+Ellis Armstrong is Chair of the Audit & Risk Committee and John Malcolm is the Chair of the Nomination & Governance Committee.
+Peter Whitbread is the final Non-Executive Director but he is not considered to be independent by virtue of him having been an Executive Director until mid-2013.
+Nevertheless, at least half the Board is therefore made up of Non-Executive Directors who are considered by the Board to be independent.

 Description of the responsibilities of the members of the Company's Board of Directors